top of page

 Distinguishing Epeolus from Triepeolus

 Triepeolus and Epeolus can be tricky to tell from one another.
 As noted, Triepeolus are generally larger.
 The minute differences in the weaponry on the abdomen tips of female Epeolus and Triepeolus bees, detailed above, are not usually visible to the naked eye.
 Nonetheless, a macro lens can aid in differentiating females of one genus from another.
-As shown in the accompanying photo strip, the tip of a female Epeolus abdomen has a characteristic wide patch of silvery hairs.
+As shown in the accompanying photo strip, the tip of an Epeolus female's abdomen has a characteristic wide patch of silvery hairs.

 Identifying Epeolus and Triepeolus species